quincbirker/Capstone_Project/README.md

 XGBoost:For creating a book recommender system, XGBoost can be efficient in handling sparse data and a powerful took for this project.
 It also offers regularization that helps control overfitting by using L1/L2 penalities.

-Summary from modeling:
+Key Insights from Data Modeling:

 All three models had relatively low accuracy scores with Random Forest Classifier being the highest at 60 percent.
 When reviewing other metrics, such as recall, precision and F-1 scores there is a notable imbalance in its ability to accurately classify both classes, especially struggling with class 0 (negative rating).

 --------------------------------------------------------------------
 ### Challenges and Future Steps